at2005/test/README.md

     I would add more optimisations to make this cleaner/quicker/avoid recomputing things, e.g. store dataset + schema instead of recomputing schema each time /data is called.
 I also haven't gotten a chance to implement the last three extra features.
 If I stored the dataset using a JSON object whereby the key was the station ID and the value being the rest of the object, I could easily write code that efficiently fetches the corresponding station from ID and then it's a matter of simply returning/updating the fields/deleting by key.

+Also, I didn't get a chance to do the final three extra features, but they are trivial if we reformat the dataset into an object whose keys are station IDs and whose values are the data entries for that station.
+Then we can retrieve through keying, or delete/modify etc.

   # How to run?
   Run node index.js to start the server.